Role of SEO in marketing your freelance business

-Have you ever wondered does SEO, inbound marketing and a blog work for a small business?
-How important is SEO and content marketing within the marketing mix of a freelancer.
+Have you ever wondered does SEO, inbound marketing and blogging work for a small business?
+How important is SEO and content marketing within the marketing mix of a freelancer?
 I think that the answer is that it has been beneficial for my self employed consultancy and training business based in the West of Ireland.
-This blogpost will review my experience as a freelancer for over 6 years in order to present the marketing formula for my business.
+This blog post will review my experience as a freelancer for over 6 years in order to present the marketing formula for my business.

 Marketing as a Freelancer is about securing Revenue at minimal Cost